jatin-080/Python-Projects/README.md

 # Python-Projects
 Welcome!
-This is where I'm keeping all the projects I'm building as I get better with Python.
+This repository is where I'm documenting my Python journey by building projects.
+I believe the best way to learn is by doing, so here you'll find a collection of games that I've developed from the ground up.